Professor Gus John

 Since joining CEN as a trustee, Brenda has lent her considerable expertise to the drafting of responses to government consultations on the exclusion system as well as to making submissions to government enquiries.

-Jenn has been Managing Director at CEN since 2017 and leads a diverse and talented team of staff and volunteers who support CEN as Advocates, Mentors and office administrators.
+Jenn has been Managing Director at CEN since 2017 and leads a diverse and talented team of staff as well as volunteers who support CEN as Education Advocates.
+You can read about some of the cases which our volunteers have represented here Communities Empowerment Network - CEN Case Studies (cenlive.org)

-Prior to becoming MD, Jenn had previously served as a member of the Management Committee and as Chair.
+Prior to becoming MD, Jenn had previously served as a member of the Management Committee and also as Chair.
 Jenn has been in the field of education since 2004, focussing on behaviour management, peer education and parental engagement.
-Over the past two years, she has been responsible for moving CEN’s main office from south London to its more strategically placed central location in east London, and for overseeing CEN’s change in focus, from responding to incidents of exclusion to its more recent emphasis on early intervention; working with schools, students and parents to prevent exclusion and persuading schools to adopt a zero exclusion policy.
+Pre-pandemic, Jenn was responsible for moving CEN’s main office from south London to its more strategically placed central location in east London, and for overseeing CEN’s change in focus, from responding to incidents of exclusion to focussing more on early intervention; working with schools, students and parents to prevent exclusion and persuading schools to adopt a zero exclusion policy as well as including parents in any conversation pertaining to their children.

-Keen to ensure the future of the organisation, Jenn is in the process of developing CEN’s training products to accreditation standard which will help CEN to take its position as a lead organisation in the informing and influencing of policy discussions based on the development of training, research andcampaigning activities.
+Keen to ensure the future of the organisation, Jenn has overseen the development of CEN’s training to accreditation standard which will help CEN to take its position as a lead organisation in the informing and influencing of policy discussions based on the extension of training which will ensure that more families have access to the quality representation provided by CEN.